anantmittal/docs_cds/README.md

 ## Deploying it on Github Page

 Push updates to the master branch on the [Github repo](https://github.com/LittleAprilFool/cds_docs).
-Github Page will serve it from [https://littleaprilfool.github.io/cds_docs](https://littleaprilfool.github.io/cds_docs
+Github Page will serve it from https://littleaprilfool.github.io/cds_docs

+The submission component is hosted on http://experimentor.mentoracademy.org:3300/ and is embedded as an iframe in the docs.